Howdy, y’all! Welcome to my guide to Oklahoma City. It’s chock-full of my favorite places to hang, eat, sleep, and shop.

 Republic Gastropub – We eat here as a family often.
 Pulled pork nachos, Classen burger, and the Fish and Chips are favorites.

-The Metro Wine Bar – Superb food, but not the youngest crowd. #justsayin
+*The Metro Wine Bar – Superb food, cozy atmosphere.
+Sit in the bar area.

 *Bebe’s – A fabulous collection of housewares, jewelry, children’s clothing, and other cool items handpicked from around the world.

-CK & Co – My favorite spot for clothing.
+CK & Co – A great spot for clothing.
 Vince, Joie, Parker, Equipment, and See by Chloe are some of the brands I enjoy there.

 *Black Optical – The coolest of the cool in terms of glasses and sunglasses.